May 2006 News Tips

 Every year people are seriously injured or killed in lawn mower accidents.
 According to the U.S. Consumer Product Safety Commission, about 230,000 people are treated each year in hospital emergency rooms for injuries related to various lawn and garden tools.
 The American Academy of Orthopaedic Surgeons reports that mower injuries most often involve the hand, fingers, wrist, foot, ankle or toes.

-Dr. Maureen Finnegan, associate professor of orthopaedic surgery at UT Southwestern Medical Center, says during the spring and summer she sees an increase in lawn mower-related injuries that involve accidental partial or complete amputations to the fingers or toes.
+Dr. Maureen Finnegan, associate professor of orthopaedic surgery at UT Southwestern, says during the spring and summer she sees an increase in lawn mower-related injuries that involve accidental partial or complete amputations to the fingers or toes.

 "Lawn mower injuries are more common among children than adults," Dr. Finnegan says.
 "Many of the injuries treated could be prevented, if people concentrated on the task at hand and used common sense when operating machinery."